 A related clinical trial started in Iran in 2019.
-Edit: Results can be found here and they are positive.
-However, as one of the readers pointed out, we need before and after photos.
+Results were found to be positive, although the link seems to have disappeared.
+One of this blog’s readers pointed out that we need before and after photos before trusting these findings.

 I would be very surprised if this new tablet product from Hyundai Pharm can regrow hair in totally bald areas of the scalp.
 However, I would not be surprised it it really does improve scalp health and reduces inflammation.
 Thereby possibly preventing more rapid progression in hair loss.

-Note that Panthenol is widely used in various cosmetics and personal-care products.
+Note that Panthenol is widely used in various cosmetics and personal-care products (sprays, serums and topical lotions).
 It helps with moisturization and can stimulate collagen regeneration.
 Panthenol promotes the acetylation of choline to acetylcholine